PolarBearGod/Proofpoint-URLRewrite/README.md

-# Proofpoint URL Rewrite in JS
+# Proofpoint URL Rewrite in JavaScript

 Quick and dirty HTML page which rewrites Proofpoint encoded URL's using JavaScript.